Published 6th July 2020

 We take a look at Sergey Nazarov, the founder of Smart Contracts and Chainlink.
 Is there a bit more to Sergey than he's letting on?

-Sergey Nazarov is a 32-year-old tech entrepreneur, he is the man behind Smartcontract.com which led him to the creation of Chainlink in 2017.
+Sergey Nazarov is a tech entrepreneur in the crypto and DeFi space, he is the man behind Smartcontract.com which led him to the creation of Chainlink in 2017.
 We know he loves a plaid shirt, but what else?
 He is a relatively private man that likes to keep off social media, instead, he chooses to dedicate his time towards the growth and development of Chainlink.

 As our team at Avark have a development background, we thought we could come at this from a technical angle that’s not been fully explored before.
 We’ve dug a little deeper and found some interesting facts about Sergey and his history, we’ll let you put the pieces together yourself.